cosinekitty/astronomy/source/csharp/README.md

 | [`AstroTime`](#AstroTime) | `startTime` | The beginning of the time window in which to search for the Moon reaching the specified phase. |
 | `double` | `limitDays` | The number of days after `startTime` that limits the time window for the search. |

 **Returns:** If successful, returns the date and time the moon reaches the phase specified by `targetlon`.
-This function will return null if the phase does not occur within `limitDays` of `startTime`; that is, if the search window is too small.
+This function will return throw an exception if the phase does not occur within `limitDays` of `startTime`; that is, if the search window is too small.

 <a name="Astronomy.SearchMoonQuarter"></a>
 ### Astronomy.SearchMoonQuarter(startTime) &#8658; [`MoonQuarterInfo`](#MoonQuarterInfo)